onnuridmc/ExelBid-RTB-Integration-Guide/ExelBid RTB Integration Guide.md

 #### 2.3 OpenRTB Version HTTP Header

 Include OpenRTB version to request header.
 ExelBid is on OpenRTB 2.3

+Include part of OpenRTB 2.4 for video inventory.

 ```
 x-openrtb-version: 2.3